 STEM is everywhere.
-Your local library may have free STEM classes for children.
-Many parks offer natural science and other STEM activities.
+Your local library may have free STEAM classes for children.
+Many parks offer natural science and other STEAM activities.
 Enroll your kids in fun activities and watch their interest grow.
-For more information, use the STEM map to find activities to share with your child.
+For more information, use the STEAM map to find activities to share with your child.

 Yes!
 There are 16 neighborhood technology centers located around Fairfax County.
 They offer free activities and are open to the public.
-To find the closest center, type your address into the Find STEM Programs widget on the STEM map.
+To find the closest center, type your address into the Find STEAM Programs widget on the STEAM map.

-There are many ways to enter a STEM career:
+There are many ways to enter a STEAM career: